nolanhergert/spirolab/README.md

   * https://nolanhergert.github.io/notes_old/projects/spirolab.html

 ## Features
-  * Can adjust two frequencies at a time using the mouse
+  * Can adjust two frequencies at a time using the mouse.
+Explore your own chords, harmonics, and combination / tartini tones! (https://en.wikipedia.org/wiki/Combination_tone)
   * Visualization is fast and works!

 ## Bug fixes soon